25 Online Editing Jobs for Freelancers

 Their editors are responsible for proofreading.

-Requirements: They only hire editors who are native English speakers with formal editing training and experience.
+Requirements: They only hire editors who are native English speakers with editing experience and formal training.

 Availability: They’re hiring editors.